vimeo/psalm/docs/running_psalm/issues/PropertyNotSetInConstructor.md

 # PropertyNotSetInConstructor

-Unitialized properties are hard to statically analyze.
+Uninitialized properties are hard to statically analyze.
 To prevent mistakes, Psalm will enforce that all properties should be initialized.

 It does that through [MissingConstructor](./MissingConstructor.md) and this issue.